s-handyside/mcp-server-atlassian-confluence/README.md

         }
         ```
 4. **Restart**: Close and reopen Claude Desktop.
-5. **Test**: Click the hammer icon, verify Confluence tools are listed, then ask queries like "Search Confluence for project documentation" or "Show me the contents of the Getting Started page in Confluence".
+5. **Test**: Click the hammer icon, verify Confluence tools are listed, then ask: "Search Confluence for project documentation" or "Show me the contents of the 'Getting Started' page."

 ### Using with Cursor AI